pomonam/kronfluence/examples/swag/README.md

 ## Training

-To fine-tune RoBERTa on SWAG, run the following command:
+To fine-tune RoBERTa on the SWAG dataset, run the following command:

 ```bash
 python train.py --checkpoint_dir ./checkpoints \